tbaghfalaki/JM-with-BUGS-and-JAGS/README.md

 ### JM OF ZERO-INFLATED LONGITUDINAL MARKER AND SURVIVAL TIME
  The codes can be found at https://github.com/tbaghfalaki/JM-with-BUGS-and-JAGS/tree/main/Zero_inflation.

 ### JM OF LONGITUDINAL MARKER AND SURVIVAL TIME with a CURE FRACTION
  The codes can be found at https://github.com/tbaghfalaki/JM-with-BUGS-and-JAGS/tree/main/Applications/JMC

 ### REAL DATA ANALYSIS
  The codes can be found at https://github.com/tbaghfalaki/JM-with-BUGS-and-JAGS/tree/main/Applications

+### Reference
+Baghfalaki, T., Ganjali, M., Barbieri, A., Hashemi, R. and Jacqmin-Gadda, H. (2024).
+Joint Modeling of Longitudinal Measurements and Time-to-event Outcomes Using BUGS, *Submitted*.